SKindij/SKindij/README.md

 - - -

-### Let's Connect!
+### Let's Connect and Create Together!

-I'm always open to new opportunities and collaborations.
+I'm enthusiastic about taking on new challenges and working on exciting projects.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/serhii-kindiakov/">